MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 # Analytics solutions for Teradata

-Existing users of Teradata data warehouse systems are now looking to take advantage of the innovations provided by newer environments (e.g. cloud, IaaS, PaaS) and to delegate tasks such as infrastructure maintenance and platform development to the cloud provider.
+Existing users of Teradata data warehouse systems are now looking to take advantage of the innovations provided by newer environments (for example, cloud, IaaS, PaaS) and to delegate tasks such as infrastructure maintenance and platform development to the cloud provider.

-While there are similarities between Teradata and Azure Synapse in that both are SQL databases designed to use massively parallel processing (MPP) techniques to achieve high query performance on very large data volumes, there are also some basic differences in approach:
+While there are similarities between Teradata and Azure Synapse in that both are SQL databases designed to use massively parallel processing (MPP) techniques to achieve high query performance on large data volumes, there are also some basic differences in approach:

 - Legacy Teradata systems will usually be installed on-premise, using proprietary hardware whereas Azure Synapse is cloud based using Azure storage and compute resources.
 - Upgrading a Teradata configuration is a major task involving additional physical hardware and a potentially lengthy database reconfiguration.
 Since storage and compute resources are separate in the Azure environment these can easily be scaled (upwards and downwards) independently leveraging the elastic scalability capability.